 How Do I Find My Current HVAC Efficiency Rating?

-The first place to check is the yellow EnergyGuide label on the side of your AC or heat pump.
-You can also check for your unit’s make and model on the DOE’s Energy Compliance Certification Database.
+The first place to look is the yellow EnergyGuide label attached to the side of your AC or heat pump.
+You can also look for your air conditioner or heat pump’s make and model on the DOE’s Energy Compliance Certification Database.

-Models installed prior to 2023 will show a SEER rating.
-Those made in 2022 or before but installed after January 1, 2023, will also have a SEER rating.
-All models made and installed in 2023 or later will get a SEER2 rating.
+Systems installed earlier than 2023 will show a SEER rating.
+Those manufactured in 2022 or earlier but installed after January 1, 2023, will also have a SEER rating.
+All units produced and installed in 2023 or later will get a SEER2 rating.

-Note that air conditioners made before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant systems are required from January 1 and afterward.
-If an installer breaches these guidelines and the DOE cites them, they must replace the non-compliant air conditioning without billing the homeowner.
+Know that AC models built before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant units are required from January 1 and afterward.
+If a heating and cooling professional violates these rules and the DOE cites them, they must replace the non-compliant AC unit free of charge to the homeowner.

 Do I Need to Replace My Existing HVAC System?

-No, the shift to SEER2, EER2 and HSPF2 only impacts newly manufactured and installed HVAC units.
-There is not a legal necessity to replace your home's air conditioner.
-Having said that, if you’re looking to upgrade, meeting the 2023 HVAC regulatory changes will save you money on power bills and grant access to more advanced features, including smart thermostats and zoning.
+No, the switch to SEER2, EER2 and HSPF2 only impacts newly made and installed HVAC units.
+There is not a legal requirement to replace your home’s AC unit.
+Having said that, if you’re looking to upgrade, meeting the 2023 HVAC regulatory changes will save you money on energy bills and provide you with more advanced features, including smart thermostats and zoning.

-No matter if you determine now is the time to replace your existing AC system, or you want to keep your current air conditioner in top shape and going strong, Pardee Service Experts can help.
-We’re well-versed in the 2023 HVAC regulatory changes and testing requirements, so we can help you select and install a compliant AC or heat pump.
-We also perform reputable air conditioning maintenance and repairs if you’re not quite ready to replace your system.
+Regardless if you decide now is the time to replace your home’s AC system, or you want to keep your current system in top shape and going strong, Service Experts Heating & Air Conditioning can help.
+We’re very familiar with the 2023 HVAC regulatory changes and testing requirements, so we can help you select and install a compliant AC or heat pump.
+We also perform quality air conditioning maintenance and repairs if you’re not looking to replace your system.

-When you choose Pardee Service Experts, you’re partnering with a service provider that understands your needs.
-We are dedicated to your comfort, environmental sustainability and absolute satisfaction.
+When you work with Service Experts Heating & Air Conditioning, you’re partnering with a cooling and heating company that understands your needs.
+We are devoted to your comfort, environmental sustainability and absolute satisfaction.

-Eager to switch to a SEER2-compliant AC?
+Ready to switch to a SEER2-compliant HVAC unit?
 Still have questions?
-Call Pardee Service Experts at 843-410-6103 today, and we’ll guide you each step of the way!
+Call Service Experts Heating & Air Conditioning at 954-736-4314 today, and we’ll guide you every single step of the way!